3 Savvy Money Rules that Wealth-Minded People Follow

 The common theme throughout these rules is that they all require some action.
 Building wealth takes time and effort, but if you can establish your own smart money rules to guide you along the way, you’re more likely to see the rewards in the form of a better financial situation.

 SoFi is a leading marketplace lender and the largest provider of student loan refinancing, with $1,750,000,000+ in loans issued.
-We help ambitious professionals accelerate their success with student loan refinancing, MBA loans, mortgages and personal loans.
+We help ambitious professionals accelerate their success with student loan refinancing, home loans, and personal loans.
 To learn more about SoFi, go to www.SoFi.com.

 This article is intended to provide useful information about personal finance, but it is not intended to provide legal, investment or tax advice.